lulunac27a/javascript-rating-system/docs/index.md

 # JavaScript Rating System

 This is a rating system web app using JavaScript.
+Users can click on the star to submit ratings and add them to total ratings.

 ### Getting Started